aboutcode-org/aboutcode/README.md

-# AboutCode Documentation
+# AboutCode

-### What is AboutCode
+### What is AboutCode?

-AboutCode is a suite of tools to uncover data ... about software and code:
+AboutCode is a suite of tools to uncover data ... about software:

  - Where does it come from?
  - What is its license?
  - Is it secure, maintained, well coded?

-These are important questions when there are millions of free and open source software components available on the web.
+These are important questions when there are millions of free and open source software components and packages available on the web.

 ### Documentation Build Status